Ounces to Cups: Your 2026 Kitchen Conversion Guide

 Liquid Ounces vs. Dry Ounces: What’s the Difference?

 Dry ingredients like flour, sugar, or oats are usually measured by weight (ounces or grams) or by volume (cups, tablespoons).
 The confusion arises because 1 cup of flour doesn’t weigh the same as 1 cup of sugar, and neither weighs exactly 8 ounces.
-This is because different ingredients have different densities.
+That’s because different ingredients have different densities.
+As reported by Food & Wine in March 2026, this density variation is why a kitchen scale is highly recommended for dry ingredients to ensure consistency.

-So, if a recipe specifies “8 ounces of flour,” it’s crucial to know if it means 8 fluid ounces (which is 1 cup of liquid) or 8 ounces by weight.
+So, if a recipe specifies “8 ounces of flour,” it’s Key to know if it means 8 fluid ounces (which is 1 cup of liquid) or 8 ounces by weight.
 Most recipes that call for dry ingredients by weight will specify “by weight” or provide a metric equivalent (grams).
 If it just says “8 ounces” and it’s a dry ingredient, assume it’s weight.

 The US system also has a “dry cup” which is slightly larger than a liquid cup, but this is rarely used in standard home recipes.
 Stick to the liquid cup for volume measurements unless otherwise specified.